yeti-platform/yeti-platform.github.io/content/_index.md

 ---

-Yeti aims to bridge the gap between CTI and DFIR practitioners by providing a Forensics Intelligence platform for DFIR teams.
-It was born out of frustration of having to answer the question "where have I seen this artifact before?" or "how do I search for this IOC in my timeline?"
+Yeti aims to bridge the gap between CTI and DFIR practitioners by providing a Forensics Intelligence platform and pipeline for DFIR teams.
+It was born out of frustration of having to answer the question "where have I seen this artifact before?" or "how do I search for IOCs related to this threat (or all threats?) in my timeline?"

 {{< cards >}} {{< card link="/docs" title="Documentation" icon="book-open" >}}
 {{< card link="/guides" title="Guides" icon="search-circle" >}}